agnivade/wasmbrowsertest/README.md

 To resolve this issue, install `cleanenv` and use it to prefix your command.

-For example, if these are the failing lines in GitHub Actions:
+For example, if these commands are used:
 ```bash
 export GOOS=js GOARCH=wasm
 go test -cover ./...